Conformally flat black hole initial data, with one cylindrical end: Uniqueness

 The strategy is the following.
 Given a solution $u\in H^{'2}_{\delta}$ of (\ref{ecgeneralu0}), we first show that it can be uniquely decomposed as

-where $V$ is a $C^\infty$ function on the 2-sphere $S^2$ (Lemma \ref{lemav}) and $U\in H^{'2}_{-1/2}$ is unique for a given solution $u$ (Lemma \ref{lemau}).
-Then, we show that if two such solutions $u$ exist, they must be equal (Lema \ref{lemauni})
+where $V$ is a $C^\infty$ function on the 2-sphere $S^2$ (Lemma \ref{lemav}), $b$ is a positive, fixed constant, possibly depending on $A,\, J$ and $P$, and $U\in H^{'2}_{-1/2}$ is unique for a given solution $u$ (Lemma \ref{lemau}).
+Then, we show that if two such solutions $u$ exist, they must be equal (Lema \ref{lemauni}).

-The decomposition \eqref{dec}, together with the associated equation for $V$, needed in the uniqueness proof, was inspired by the work of Hannam, Husa and O'Murchadha \cite{HHM09}, where they analyse a similar equation for vacuum initial data and for $A\neq0$.
+The decomposition \eqref{dec}, together with the associated equation for $V$, needed in the uniqueness proof, were inspired by the work of Hannam, Husa and O'Murchadha \cite{HHM09}, where they assume an expansion of $\Phi_0$ valid near the origin in the form $\Phi_0=D(\theta)/\sqrt r+O(\sqrt r)$ and analyze a similar equation for vacuum, axisymmetric initial data and for $A\neq0$.

 Let us deal first with $V$.
 Define $V$ as the solution to

 where $\sigma_0:=\sigma(r=0,\theta,\phi)$ is a bounded smooth function and $\tilde\Delta$ is the Laplace-Beltrami operator on $S^2$:

 We write equation \eqref{ecuv} as $LV=g(V)$ where